neuml/cord19q/tasks/risk-factors.md

 - There were 3 deaths among the pregnant women with SARS (maternal mortality rate of 30%) and no deaths in the non-pregnant group of infected women (P = 0.006).<br/>
 - Maternal and neonatal outcomes of pregnant women with COVID-19 pneumonia: a case-control study<br/>
 - The clinical characteristics of COVID-19 pneumonia in pregnant women were similar to those of non-pregnant adult patients with COVID-19 pneumonia.<br/>
+- Analysis of the pregnancy outcomes in pregnant women with COVID-19 in Hubei Province<br/>
 - 2, 3 12 pregnant women were infected with SARS-CoV during the 2002-03 pandemic.<br/>
-- The clinical outcomes among pregnant women with SARS in Hong Kong were worse than those occurring in infected women who were not pregnant .<br/>

 #### Articles<br/>
 [Potential Maternal and Infant Outcomes from (Wuhan) Coronavirus 2019-nCoV Infecting Pregnant Women: Lessons from SARS, MERS, and Other Human Coronavirus Infections](https://doi.org/10.3390/v12020194)<br/>